Calcedonio Reina: Biography

+The recommendation reflected the relationship of trust between Euplio Reina and Di Bartolo: years earlier, Reina had recognised the young artist's vocation for engraving and had helped him obtain a municipal grant to study engraving in Naples.
+Di Bartolo became an early point of reference for Calcedonio within the Neapolitan art world, and their relationship developed into a lifelong personal and artistic friendship.

-His father was a prominent surgeon in Sicily who wanted his son to follow him into a medical career.
-However, Calcedonio moved to Naples in 1864 and soon found himself making copies of the classic sculptures in the Capodimonte Museum.
+In Naples, Calcedonio soon found himself making copies of the classic sculptures in the Capodimonte Museum.
 He was accepted as a pupil by the Institute of Fine Arts under Domenico Morelli.
 Soon afterwards he travelled to Florence and Rome, prolifically painting interiors and vedute of ruins and making drawings of statues and busts.
 His paintings include Il Cieco pompeiano (The Blind Man in Pompeii); Suor Clara sedotta dal demonio (Sister Clara Seduced by a Demon); and Una scena dell'89 (A Scene from 1889).